yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     *AD configuration details*

     -   Active Directory Domain Service (ADDS) Domain Controllers (DC) are deployed into Azure virtual machines.
-These are extensions of the on-premises AD DS DCs and allow for resiliency for the authentication and authorization mechanism that Litware employees use today.
+These are extensions of the on-premises AD DS DCs and allow for resiliency for the authentication and authorization mechanism that Contoso employees use today.

     -  Configure multiple VMs as Domain Controllers in the West Central U.S. region and two others in the West US 2.
 ADDS Sites and Services will be configured with the two Azure regional virtual networks as new sites in AD.